-It has a grossed-up dividend yield of 5.1%.
+It currently has a grossed-up dividend yield of 5.8%.

 - NEW: Free report names top 3 ASX dividend shares to buy for 2019

-Motley Fool contributor Tristan Harrison owns shares of FUTURE GEN FPO and WAM MICRO FPO.
-The Motley Fool Australia has no position in any of the stocks mentioned.
+Motley Fool contributor Tristan Harrison owns shares of FUTURE GEN FPO.
+The Motley Fool Australia owns shares of and has recommended Telstra Limited.
+The Motley Fool Australia owns shares of National Australia Bank Limited.
+The Motley Fool Australia has recommended Brickworks.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.